SebastianJedrak/Orderoo/README.md

 ### View
 <img src="https://github.com/SebastianJedrak/Orderoo/assets/115486676/8a019cbe-4af6-4669-baaa-84eeed810ef1" alt="view">

 Orderoo allows you to change the view between user and admin.
 User view allows you to place an order from the available offer for a given year and view available packages.
-The admin panel allows you to edit both products and packages.
+The admin panel allows you to manage both products and packages.

 ### As User